HwaA18/waldo/README.md

 * Angular 9
 * Ionic Framework: @ionic/angular 5.2.2
 ## Deploy
-In order to run our application on a variety devices we have provided build files within our repository for Android and IOS devices.
+In order to run our application on a variety devices we have provided build files within our repository for Android and iOS devices.
 In order to deploy our application you will need to have Git, Node, Ionic and Angular installed on your system.

 ### Follow the steps below to deploy our application: